-The Yamaha NS-1000M loudspeaker is proof that a major manufacturer can create a unique loudspeaker that in some ways has no peers, even now, 40 years on.
+The legendary Yamaha NS-1000M loudspeakers are proof that a major manufacturer can, with the right approach, create a unique product that has no peers, even 50 years on.

 Yamaha’s NS-1000M is lauded by those who have heard them and loved by many thousands of owners, who, like me, appreciate their unique attributes.
 I own the pair of NS-1000s featured in this article, purchased locally after searching for many years and they form the basis for this review.

-All products are a set of compromises and audio equipment is no different.
+All products are a set of compromises.
+Audio equipment is no different, some of it being more heavily compromised than others.
 That being said, the Yamaha NS-1000M contains fewer compromises than most loudspeakers.
 Indeed, the NS-1000M is one of the least compromised designs ever produced for the mass market.

 The Yamaha NS-1000M hit the market in 1974.
 Imagine the reaction, everything was brown when these beautiful black monoliths appeared in stores.
 The NS-1000M is at once timeless and space-age in appearance.